Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Giant Spider.md

 - monster/environment/urban
 - monster/size/large
 - monster/type/beast
-statblock: inline
+aliases: ["Giant Spider"]
 ---
 # Giant Spider
 *Source: Monster Manual p.
-328, Curse of Strahd, Hoard of the Dragon Queen, Lost Mine of Phandelver, The Rise of Tiamat, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Eberron: Rising from the Last War, The Lost Dungeon of Rickedness: Big Rick Energy, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Critical Role: Call of the Netherdeep, Dragonlance: Shadow of the Dragon Queen, Plane Shift: Ixalan*
+328, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 To snare its prey, a giant spider spins elaborate webs or shoots sticky strands of webbing from its abdomen.
 Giant spiders are most commonly found underground, making their lairs on ceilings or in dark, web-filled crevices.
 Such lairs are often festooned with web cocoons holding past victims.